myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 setup developer namespace by executing `install-tap/70-setup-developer-namespace-build-full-cluster.sh` it will create
+- ScanTemplate
 - scan policy
 - testing pipeline
 - gitops secret

+please note that only `testing_scanning` supply chain on tap-values.yml  will provision `scantemplates` resources on the namespace by 'namespace-provisioner'

 and verify resources before deploying workload by running `install-tap/71-verify-developer-namespace-build-full-cluster.sh`
 ```